 9.1 HARQ-ACK codebook determination

-If a UE is not provided higher layer parameter PDSCH-CodeBlockGroupTransmission, the UE generates one HARQ-ACK information bit per transport block.
+If a UE is not provided PDSCH-CodeBlockGroupTransmission, the UE generates one HARQ-ACK information bit per transport block.

-A UE does not expect to be indicated to transmit HARQ-ACK information for more than two SPS PDSCH receptions in a same PUCCH.
+A UE does not expect to be indicated to transmit HARQ-ACK information for more than one SPS PDSCH receptions in a same PUCCH.